POST

 }

-This endpoint returns the price of a token at a given timestamp.
+This endpoint returns the price of a token at or before a given timestamp.
 If the token doesn’t have a price at the given timestamp (because there weren’t any trades at that time), the price will be the price at the closest timestamp before the given timestamp.
-Use staleness_tolerance to specify the max lookback time for a price. time_granularity is the size of the aggregation window.
-It can be one of the following values: 15s, 1m, 5m, 1h, 1d. staleness_tolerance is an optional string contain the number of seconds, minutes, hours or days.
-For example: 60s, 5m, 2h, 2d for example.
-The default values are as follow:
+Use staleness_tolerance to specify the max lookback time for a price. time_granularity time_granularity is the size of the aggregation window over which we aggregate the price.
+It can be one of the following values: 15s, 1m, 5m, 1h, 1d.
+If you request a price at 3:15 at 1h granularity, we will return the price at 3:00.
+Note that the price at 3:00 is the volume-weighted price of the token between 3:00 and 4:00.
+If you request a price at 3:12 at 5m granularity, we will return the price at 3:10 (aggregating the price of the token between 3:10 and 3:15). staleness_tolerance staleness_tolerance is an optional string containing a number of seconds, minutes, hours or days.
+Use this value to define the max lookback time for a price.
+For example: 60s, 5m, 2h, 2d.
+Some lower volume tokens are often not traded for hours or days before trading starts again.
+In these instances, we do not return a price for periods of inactivity to prevent returning a stale price that doesn’t represent the actual value of a token.
+To customize this behavior, you can use staleness_tolerance to define the max lookback time for a price.
+The default values are as follows:

 Time GranularityDefault Staleness Tolerance